AAD/USSSA Tournament Entry Instructions and General Policies –

 - Uniforms: Numbers mandatory, matching uniforms recommended.

-- Official Brackets / Schedule: The final and controlling bracket, schedule, game times, and field locations, including any changes and updates will be posted at the playing locations and/or the USSSA tournament web site.
+- Official Brackets / Schedule: The final and controlling bracket, schedule, game times, and field locations, including any changes and updates will be posted on the national USSSA tournament web site and emailed out to the teams.
 Check the website daily for schedule revisions.
 AAD / USSSA reserves the right to modify the brackets should scheduling conflicts arise.
 The bracket schedule displayed at the tournament HQ supersedes all other revisions.
 IF, after the brackets are drawn, a team drops from the event the pool play games will be adjusted to ensure each team gets the games they have paid to play.
 The win / loss results from those adjusted games will reflect forfeit wins (involving games against the team that dropped) for each team.
 Pitching will be counted in those adjusted games to ensure each team is required to use the same amount of pitching.

 - Adverse Weather: The Tournament will be played in adverse weather conditions, if necessary.
 The format may be changed to include (in no particular order)

-- The game officials have jurisdiction regarding the playability of their specific field.
+The game officials have sole jurisdiction regarding the playability of their specific field.

 - Cancellations: There is a chance any event could be completely rained out.
-Please be aware that A MINIMUM 40% of the entry fee will be kept to cover awards and trophies as well as administrative costs if tournament is canceled due to weather either before or after the start of the event.
+Please be aware that A MINIMUM 40% of the entry fee will be kept to cover awards and trophies as well as administrative costs if tournament is canceled due to act of god or government mandate either before or after the start of the event.

 - Refund Policy: Refunds will be based on a prorated schedule (minus pre-event costs and administrative fees) of the number of games guaranteed (not actually scheduled).